Do Title Loans Have Any Effect On Your Credit?

 According to www.consumer.gov, title loans are small, short-term loans that you can apply for from lenders.
 To obtain a title loan, the lender will put a lien against your car's title until you repay the loan in full.
 The amount of money you can get for a title loan will be dependent on the amount of value you car currently has at the time of applying.
 These loans are secured loans because you are putting your car up as collateral in order to secure the loan and get approval.
 While these loans are considered short-term, they do carry higher interest rates than other type of loans that you can get such as personal loans and peer-to-peer loans.

 There are not too many requirements in order to get approval for a title loan.
-Firstly, you must have a vehicle of value with a clean title.
+First, you must have a vehicle of value with a clean title.
+Second, a valid driver's license or government issued identification.
+Third, you must have proof of registration for the vehicle in your name and it must be current.
+Fourth, provide proof of employment or other financial benefits.
 There are many types of vehicles you can use to apply for a loan using the title such as cars, trucks, SUVs, RVs and motorcycles.
 The borrower must be at least 18 years old and provide the lender with their name, address, zip code and phone number.
 The current mileage of the vehicle must also be supplied during the application.
 The vehicle information that needs to be supplied will include its year, make, model and mileage.
-According to www.en.wikipedia.org, you must also have a valid form of government-issued identification in order to get a title loan as well.
+According to www.en.wikipedia.org.